atomic-nfts/standard/CreateNFT/README.md

 Check the creatingNewNFT.js file.
 Change the info to your own:

-Remember to change the contract ID:
+If you deployed your own contract, remember to change the contract ID:

 ```
 contractSrc => [contract ID]

 ```

+Change the wallet address, wallet path and NFT url etc.

 After the info is finished, deploy it: